surajthedeveloper/KubernetesDocument/Page2.md

 -   etcd is a data store that stores cluster configuration. it is a distributed reliable,key-value store, all the objects are stored as documents and it's schema-less.

 ## kubelet or Node Agent
+-   kubelet interacts with both the container and the node
+-   kubelet starts the pod with a container inside
 -   Kubelet is an agent that runs on each node in the cluster.
 It make sure that containers are running in a pod.
 -   communicates with components from the master node
 -   In case any Pod has any issue, kubelet tries to restart the pods on the same node or a different node